When diagnosed with Alzheimer’s, patients are often told what they should not be doing.

 Often because patients are diagnosed with a disease that will eventually hinder their ability to live independently, this prematurely leads to decreased activity and isolation from the normal hustle and bustle of an active lifestyle.

-Rather than limiting the things Alzheimer’s patients can do, the Alzheimer’s Association has created social groups within which patients with early-stage Alzheimer’s can interact with one another.
-Director of early stage initiatives at the Alzheimer’s Association, Monica Moreno said “We started realizing that people in the early stages are still active and engaged, and they have specific needs and challenges.”
+Rather than limiting what Alzheimer’s patients can do, the Alzheimer’s Association has created social groups within which patients with early-stage Alzheimer’s can interact.
+Director of early stage initiatives at the Alzheimer’s Association, Monica Moreno, said, “We started realizing that people in the early stages are still active and engaged, and they have specific needs and challenges.”
 This program can help diagnosed patients resolve problems of isolation from society, family, and normal everyday activities.

-While Alzheimer’s is a progressive disease that often leaves patients feeling powerless in stopping the development of the illness, support groups and social gatherings for Alzheimer’s patients provides an alternative perspective on life after being diagnosed.
-Rather than hindering patients from performing the activities they had enjoyed before being diagnosed, Alzheimer’s monthly gatherings and early-stage programs can provide not only a supportive network of other patients and professionals, but also engage Alzheimer’s patients in their communities.
+While Alzheimer’s is a progressive disease that often leaves patients feeling powerless to stop the development of the illness, support groups and social gatherings for Alzheimer’s patients provide an alternative perspective on life after being diagnosed.
+Rather than hindering patients from performing the activities they had enjoyed before being diagnosed, Alzheimer’s monthly gatherings and early-stage programs can provide not only a supportive network of other patients and professionals but also engage Alzheimer’s patients in their communities.